Safety and quality of care

 The Australian Atlas of Health Care Variation maps differences in health care use according to where people live.
 Health care variation is appropriate where it reflects difference in patients’ needs or preferences.
 When variation does not reflect these differences, it is considered unwarranted and represents an opportunity for the health system to improve.

-Since 2015, 4 Atlases have been published.
-They have identified variations in hospital admissions for AMI, heart failure and AF, and in lengths of hospital stay for stroke, as well as variations in diagnostic procedures such as echocardiography and myocardial perfusion scans.
+Since 2015, 4 Atlases have been published, with the most recent version released in 2021.
+They have identified variations in hospital admissions for AMI, heart failure and atrial fibrillation, and in lengths of hospital stay for stroke, as well as variations in diagnostic procedures such as echocardiography and myocardial perfusion scans.

 Reducing variation will involve a combination of approaches, including primary prevention, better care in the community including improved integration with hospital care, consumer enablement, more effective use of medicines, and greater use of exercise and cardiac rehabilitation programs (ACSQHC & AIHW 2021).